Why You Need to Add Squats to Your Exercise Routine

 Some say that going deep on a squat is not good for the knees.
 But this is only true if you have a pre-existing knee problem.
 In fact, the deeper you go, the stronger your knees will become.
 Don’t forget to control your descent as well as your ascent.
 Don’t just mindlessly drop; always use muscular power.

 Although your muscles may be a little sore after starting squats, don’t worry.
 These are weak muscles getting stronger.
-You should start to feel an increase in strength and stamina after two weeks.
+You should begin to feel an increase in strength and stamina after two weeks.
 After three weeks, you should see some lift and toning of your gluteus muscles, and your leg muscles should feel stronger.
 Regular sets of squats a few times a week can help your overall health, strength, flexibility, and balance.

 As you get older, the more resistance you have against falls and severe fractures, the better.
 Inhale deeply as you go down and exhale when you start to come up.
 Keep your back in an upright position during the entire squat movement to maintain the stress off the lower back and concentrate the flow to the front of the legs.